Table of Contents

 Norman Lewis was a grammarian and lexicographer from the United States who was widely recognized as one of the leading authorities on English language talents.
 Throughout his life, he published various books on language-related topics, including Roget’s New Pocket Thesaurus in Dictionary Form and 30 Days to a More Powerful Vocabulary.

-We want the world to know that this is one of those books that you will never tire of reading.
-It, like a dictionary, will undoubtedly be useful to you at some point.
-And here’s our summary of the book, which is chock-full of useful quizzes, exams, and progress checks – justice.
+We want the world to know this is one of those books you will never tire of reading.
+Like a dictionary, it will undoubtedly be helpful to you at some point.
+And here’s Word Power Made Easy summary, which is chock-full of valuable quizzes, exams, and progress checks – justice.

 Part One: Getting off to a good start